Tayyabaankalgi/Detection-of-Mathematical-Conceptual-Errors-Using_NLP/README.md

 Explainable AI integration
 Conclusion

 This project demonstrates how NLP and transformer-based AI models can improve educational assessment systems by identifying conceptual misunderstandings from student explanations.
-The system aims to support personalized learning and intelligent educational feedback using modern deep learning techniques.
+The system aims to support personalized learning, intelligent feedback, and AI-driven educational analysis.